Last Supper in Christian art: Key examples

-The altarpiece of the main church in Martin Luther's home of Wittenberg is by Lucas Cranach the Elder (with his son and workshop), with a traditional representation of the Last Supper in the main panel, except that the apostle having a drink poured is a portrait of Luther, and the server may be one of Cranach.
+The Wittenberg Altarpiece of the main church in Martin Luther's home of Wittenberg is by Lucas Cranach the Elder (with his son and workshop), with a traditional representation of the Last Supper in the main panel, except that the apostle having a drink poured is a portrait of Luther, and the server may be one of Cranach.
 By the time the painting was installed in 1547, Luther was dead.
 Other panels show the Protestant theologians Philipp Melanchthon and Johannes Bugenhagen, pastor of the church, though not in biblical scenes.
 Other figures in the panels are probably portraits of figures from the town, now unidentifiable.
 Another work, the Altarpiece of the Reformers in Dessau, by Lucas Cranach the Younger (1565, see gallery) shows all the apostles except Judas as Protestant churchmen or nobility, and it is now the younger Cranach shown as the cupbearer.
 However such works are rare, and Protestant paintings soon reverted to more traditional depictions.

-In Rubens' Last Supper, a dog with a bone can be seen in the scene, probably a simple pet.
-It may represent faith, dogs are traditionally symbols of and are representing faith.
-According to J. Richard Judson the dog near Judas, it perhaps representing greed, or representing the evil, as the companion of Judas, as in John 13:27.
+In Rubens' Last Supper, a dog with a bone can be seen in the scene.
+While probably a simple pet, it may represent faith (dogs are traditionally symbols of faith).
+According to J. Richard Judson, since the dog is near Judas, it may represent greed or evil as the companion of Judas, as in John 13:27.

 The Sacrament of the Last Supper, Salvador Dalí's depiction, combines the typical Christian themes with modern approaches of Surrealism and also includes geometric elements of symmetry and polygonal proportion.